perladvent/perldotcom/content/article/the-2018-perl-developer-survey-results.md

 | Spain       | 3.4%      | 1.8%                      |
 | Italy       | 1.2%      | 0.9%                      |

 4.6% of respondents chose *None* as a location.
 The US again leads the board, followed by the UK and Germany.
-Japan makes an appearance as a large group of Perl developers joined this years’ survey, while Brazil increased its percentage.
+Japan makes an appearance as a large group of Perl developers joined this years' survey, while Brazil increased its percentage.
 The *other* section had a variety of locations as well.

 **Most popular cities and states**